 With the pipelined memory bus, the ZipCPU has formally passed all of the formal properties now written for it

 The updated formal code is currently in a git repository branch that hasn’t (yet) been pushed.
 Upon request I have pushed components of this proof into the dev branc, although I’d still be a bit embarrassed to present the (not quite working) CPU yet.
 This includes the abstract multiply mentioned above, as well as the multiply module that it replaces.

 My apologies to all that have indicated an interest in seeing this code.
 Thank you for your interest.
 I guess it surprised me a bit.
 I’m just not quite ready yet to post the code–mostly because things aren’t fully working.
 I do anticipate fully sharing this code in due time.
 If you are really interested in seeing this before it is complete, then please send me an e-mail and I will consider placing it on gitlab where sponsors can have access to the current work in progress.

-You can find and further follow my work through the formal branch of the github repository for the ZipCPU.
+You can find my work in the dev branch of the github repository for the ZipCPU.
 Specifically, you can find the properties that I’m working with at the bottom of the core zipcpu.v Verilog file.
-I’m using a “make” file within the bench/forma directory to control the process.
+I’m using a “make” file within the bench/formal directory to control the process.